 There is particular uncertainty about the prospects for growth in the U.S. economy.
-A number of factors influence the potential uncertainty, including, but not limited to, high current unemployment, government debt levels, prospective Federal Reserve policy shifts, the withdrawal of government interventions into the financial markets, changing U.S. consumer spending patterns, and changing expectations for inflation and deflation.
+A number of factors influence the potential uncertainty, including, but not limited to, weakness in the employment market, government debt levels, prospective Federal Reserve policy shifts, the withdrawal of government interventions into the financial markets, changing U.S. consumer spending patterns, and changing expectations for inflation and deflation.
 Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is risk that economic activity could be weaker than anticipated following the recent serious recession.
 See "- Governance and Regulation" below when considering the impact of regulation on Noteholders.
 Although the U.S. economy, by most measurements, has emerged from the recent recession, the recovery could be fragile and unsustainable, in which circumstances another, possibly more severe, recession may ensue.
 Continued concerns about the economic conditions in the United States and Europe, including downgrades of the long-term debt ratings of Eurozone nations and the United States, generally have contributed to increased market volatility and diminished growth expectations for the U.S. economy.

 Subsequent to the financial crisis, the Federal Reserve adopted an easing stance in monetary policy referred to as "quantitative easing".
 For example, buying mortgage-backed securities and interest rate cuts, which are intended to lower the cost of borrowing, result in higher investment activity which, in turn, stimulates the economy.
-Based on the stabilization of unemployment, as well as the increase in home prices, the Federal Reserve began in January 2014 to reduce quantitative easing.
-To the extent that there is a material reduction in quantitative easing, this may have a negative impact on the Reference Obligations.
+Based on the stabilization of unemployment, as well as the increase in home prices, the Federal Reserve began in January 2014 to reduce quantitative easing and in October 2014 announced the end of its quantitative easing program.
+This development may have a negative impact on the Reference Obligations.
 Interest rates are likely to increase, reducing the availability of refinancing alternatives for the Reference Obligations.
 The economic conditions experienced from 2007 to the present have been unique and unprecedented in terms of the level of home price declines, as well as the subsequent government intervention.
-There can be no assurance that the factors that caused such financial crisis (or any other factors) will have similar effects on the mortgage market in the future.
+There can be no assurance that the factors that caused such financial crisis (or any other factors) will not have similar effects on the mortgage market in the future.

-As a result of market conditions and other factors, the cost and availability of credit has in recent years and may in the future continue to be adversely affected by illiquid credit markets and wider credit spreads.
+As a result of market conditions and other factors, the cost and availability of credit has been and may in the future be adversely affected by illiquid credit markets and wider credit spreads.
 Concern about the stability of the markets and the creditworthiness of counterparties has led many lenders and institutional investors to reduce, and in some cases discontinue, lending to certain borrowers.
 Continued turbulence in the U.S. and international markets and economies may negatively affect the U.S. housing market and the credit performance and market value of residential mortgage loans.

-In addition, the difficult economic environment and rate of unemployment and other factors (which may or may not affect real property values) may affect the borrowers' timely payment of scheduled payments of principal and interest on the Reference Obligations and, accordingly, increase the occurrence of 180-day or more delinquencies and other Credit Events with respect to the Reference Obligations.
+In addition, the difficult economic environment and weakness in the employment market and other factors (which may or may not affect real property values) may affect the borrowers' timely payment of scheduled payments of principal and interest on the Reference Obligations and, accordingly, increase the occurrence of 180-day or more delinquencies and other Credit Events with respect to the Reference Obligations.

-In addition, the secondary market for mortgage-related securities is experiencing extremely limited liquidity.
+Further, the secondary market for mortgage-related securities is experiencing extremely limited liquidity.
 These conditions may continue or worsen in the future.
-Limited liquidity in the secondary market may continue to have a severe adverse effect on the market value of mortgage-related securities, especially those that are more sensitive to prepayment or credit risk.

-Limited liquidity in the secondary market for mortgage-related securities could adversely affect a Noteholder's ability to sell the Notes or the price such Noteholder receives for the Notes.
+Limited liquidity in the secondary market may continue to have an adverse effect on the market value of mortgage-related securities, especially those that are more sensitive to prepayment or credit risk, and could adversely affect a Noteholder's ability to sell the Notes or the price such Noteholder receives for the Notes.